 Complexity

-For the small number of customer groups, the solution seems trivial.
-Indexed products are stored in SOLR as documents, so each document will have the records like “price_customergroup_N: 1,30.”
-Alternatively you can use a mapping structure “price: { customer_group_N => 1,30, …}.”
-Each time the hybris indexes the product, all the prices for all the groups will be retrieved and stored in the index.
-The storefront uses this index for search results and category pages, so all you need to do is to get the right data from the document.
-The obvious weakness of this approach is that it is designed for small sets of customer/price groups.
-For larger sets, especially for huge sets, you need to reconsider the design.
-Large SOLR documents will significantly slow down the search and indexing.
+For a small number of customer groups, the solution seems trivial.
+Indexed products are stored in Solr as documents, so each document will have records like price_customergroup_N: 1,30.
+Alternatively, you can use a mapping structure: price: { customer_group_N => 1,30, …}.
+Each time hybris indexes the product, all prices for all groups will be retrieved and stored in the index.
+The storefront uses this index for search results and category pages, so all you need to do is get the right data from the document.

 Solution

-Actually, large sets of fields in SOLR is not a serious drawback.
-It is possible to extend hybris to restrict a set of fields for data retrieval.
-SOLR query has a parameter “fl” to specify a list of fields needed.
-This improvement is interesting, but I decided to go the other way.
+Actually, large sets of fields in Solr are not a serious drawback.
+It is possible to extend hybris to restrict the set of fields used for data retrieval.
+A Solr query has an fl parameter to specify the list of fields needed.
+This improvement is interesting, but I decided to go another way.
 The technical details are below; now let’s start with the demonstration.
-90M price items and 500K customers:

 Technical details